RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

 ### Plugin Repository

 The official plugin repository lists plugins written by community members and they can be installed and updated from there using [Composer](http://getcomposer.org).
 Visit [plugins.roundcube.net](http://plugins.roundcube.net) and read the instructions how to install or publish plugins in the future.

-#### Old Community Plugins List

-Some older plugins didn't make it to the repository but are listed on our legacy [[Plugin Repository]] page.

 ## How to Write a Plugin